 WPTF further agrees with the November 1 Order when it notes there has been a “chronic pattern of underscheduling load and generation in the PX’s Day-Ahead and Day-of market.”
 The resulting need for the ISO to acquire significant blocks of load in real time, at often quite high prices, has contributed mightily to the summer’s disruptions and compromised the state’s reserve capacity.
 ISO was not created to operate an energy market and to become an active market participant.
 As noted in the November 1 Order at page 26, “[t]he PX Day-Ahead and Day-of Markets were designed as spot market exchanges; the ISO's real time market was not intended to provide this function.”

 In response to this dilemma, the Order correctly acts to limit the ISO to perform only the functions needed to reliably operate the transmission system, rather than running an energy market and by establishing penalty charges for deviations in excess of five percent of an entity's hourly load requirements.
 WPTF supports this action and believes it will significantly contribute to mitigation of price increases due to chronic underscheduling.
+The Commission has correctly focused on creating meaningful incentives for market participants to schedule accurately and on having the costs of underscheduling borne by those participants (i.e., the large load-serving market participants) who over-rely on real-time.
+(Don’t we want to address Load vs. Generators – this is a big issue – don’t the gens care?)

 Governance of the PX and ISO

 The November 1 Order painstakingly notes the deference which the Commission has given to the views of California and its restructuring legislation.
 In WPTF’s opinion, that deference has been excessive, and it should end right now.
 The governance of the ISO in particular has been replete with incidents of political influence, oppressive pressure being placed on board members and a virtual cacophony of different voices, all clamoring to be heard while simultaneously failing to listen.
-Their fifteen minutes of fame is rightfully over.
+Its fifteen minutes of fame is rightfully over.
 The Commission is correct to conclude that, “the existing California ISO stakeholder board is ineffective and must be modified.”

 The November 1 Order provides that the current stakeholder boards shall be replaced by non-stakeholder boards effective ninety days from the date of the Order.
 The Order also requires that each new independent non-stakeholder board consist of seven voting members with the President (or CEO) as a voting member.
 WPTF questions why even this large a board is required and notes that this Commission (and the California Public Utilities Commission) do quite well with only five members.
 The new governing boards of the ISO and PX need be no larger.